OpenSILEX/silex-explorer-py/README.md

 </div>

-## Description
+## **Description**

 `SilexExplorerPy` is a Python package designed to help researchers extract, visualize, and analyze complex phenotypic and environmental data associated with scientific experiments.

-It provides tools for interacting with OpenSILEX instances to retrieve experimental data, manage scientific objects, collect environmental information, export results, and support further analysis and visualization.

-## Features

-- **User Authentication**
-  Authenticate to an OpenSILEX instance and prepare REST and GraphQL access through `login`.

-- **Experiment Retrieval and Filtering**
-  Retrieve experiments with `get_ls_exp`, filter them using experiment metadata, return results as pandas DataFrames, and optionally export them to CSV.

-- **Scientific Object Types Retrieval**
-  Retrieve scientific object types associated with an experiment using `get_ls_os_types_by_exp`.

-- **Factors and Factor Levels Retrieval**
-  Retrieve factors and their associated levels for an experiment using `get_fl_by_exp`.

-- **Variables Retrieval by Experiment**
-  Retrieve variables and their metadata for an experiment using `get_ls_var_by_exp`.

-- **Scientific Objects Retrieval by Experiment**
-  Retrieve scientific objects associated with an experiment and object type using `get_os_by_exp`, with optional factor-level and germplasm filtering.

-- **Data Retrieval by Variable**
-  Retrieve experimental data associated with scientific objects and variables using `get_data_by_variable`.

-- **Environmental Variables by Facility**
-  Retrieve environmental variables linked to a facility using `get_variable_by_facility`.

-- **Environmental Data by Facility**
-  Retrieve environmental data for a facility and date range using `get_environmental_data_by_facility`.

-- **Devices by Facility**
-  Retrieve devices associated with a facility using `get_devices_by_facility`.

-- **Measured Data by Device**
-  Retrieve measured data associated with a device using `get_data_by_device`.

-- **Moves for Scientific Objects**
-  Retrieve the movement history of a scientific object using `get_moves_by_os`.
+It provides a comprehensive set of tools for interacting with OpenSILEX instances to retrieve experimental data and collect environmental information.
+Ideal for researchers in fields such as agriculture and environment, this package enables efficient data exploration and filtering by experiments, species, projects, and environmental conditions.
+It also supports exporting, visualizing, and analyzing the results, facilitating in-depth scientific insights and data-driven decision-making.

+## **Features**
+- **User Authentication**:
+  The `login` function allows secure authentication to an OpenSILEX instance and facilitates seamless interaction with its REST and GraphQL services by:
+  - Providing a token-based authentication mechanism.
+  - Configuring and generating REST and GraphQL endpoints dynamically.
+  - Preparing headers for secure and efficient API communication.
+  - Supporting custom ports and flexible server setups.

+- **Experiment Retrieval and Filtering**:
+  The `get_ls_exp` function allows you to retrieve and filter experiments from an OpenSILEX instance using a GraphQL query.
+Key features include:
+  - Filtering experiments by species_uri, project_uri, date,species_name or project name.
+  - Returning results as a pandas DataFrame.
+  - Exporting filtered results to a CSV file for further analysis.

+- **Scientific Object Types Retrieval**:
+  The `get_ls_os_types_by_exp` function retrieves all scientific object types associated with a specific experiment from an OpenSILEX instance.
+Key features include:
+  - Filtering scientific object types by experiment URI.
+  - Returning results, including URIs and namesas,as a pandas DataFrame.
+  - Exporting results, to a CSV file.

+- **Factors and Factor Levels Retrieval** :
+  The `get_fl_by_exp` function retrieves all factors and their associated levels for a given experiment.
+Key features include:
+  - Retrieving factors and their levels using GraphQL queries.
+  - Storing the retrieved data, including factor URIs and level URIs, in a CSV file.
+  - Returning the results as a pandas DataFrame for further analysis or processing.

+- **Variables Retrieval by Experiment**:
+  The `get_ls_var_by_exp` function retrieves all variables for a given experiment.
+Key features include:
+  - Fetching variables and their associated metadata (e.g., entity, characteristic, method, and unit) for a specified experiment.
+  - Saving the retrieved data to a CSV file for further analysis.
+  - Returning the variables as a pandas DataFrame.

+- **Scientific Objects Retrieval by Experiment**:
+  The `get_os_by_exp` function retrieves scientific objects and their associated details for a given experiment and object type.
+Key features include:
+  - Dynamic filtering for factor levels and germplasm (both by uri and name).
+  - Supporting GraphQL queries to fetch detailed information about the scientific objects, including factors and germplasm data.
+  - Saving the retrieved data to a CSV file for further analysis.
+  - Returning the data as a pandas DataFrame, with optional filters applied for factor levels and germplasm.

+- **Data Retrieval by Variable**:
+  The `get_data_by_variable` function retrieves data associated with scientific objects for a specified experiment and object type.
+Key features include:
+  - Supports optional filtering by factor levels and germplasm.
+  - Extracts data such as target, variable, value, and date for each scientific object.
+  - Organizes the extracted data by variable and exports each variable's data to separate CSV files.
+  - Returns a dictionary where keys are variable names and values are DataFrames containing the associated data.
+  - The data can be filtered based on a provided list of variables (e.g., sensor readings, measurements).
+  - Saves the CSV files in the `temp_files` directory.

+- **Environmental Variables by Facility**:
+  The `get_variable_by_facility` function retrieves detailed environmental variable information linked to a facility.
+Key features include:
+  - Allows filtering by a specific date range (optional).
+  - Fetches a list of unique variables associated with the facility for the given date range.
+  - Retrieves detailed information for each variable (e.g., entity, characteristic, method, unit).
+  - Saves the variable details into a CSV file (default: `facility_env_var.csv`).
+  - Returns the variable details as a DataFrame.

+- **Retrieve and Export Environmental Data by Facility**:
+  The `get_environmental_data_by_facility` function fetches environmental data for a specific facility within a given date range.
+Key features include:
+  - Retrieves environmental data and exports it to CSV files, organized by variable.
+  - Allows filtering by a list of environmental variables (optional).
+If none provided, variables are fetched using `get_variable_by_facility`.
+  - Supports flexible date filtering (defaulting to today's date if no dates are provided).
+  - The data is saved as separate CSV files for each variable, with a customizable prefix.
+  - Returns a dictionary where keys are variable names and values are corresponding DataFrames.

+- **Retrieve and Export Devices by Facility**:
+  The `get_devices_by_facility` function fetches devices associated with a specific facility using pagination.
+Key features include:
+  - Retrieves devices data for a given facility with pagination support.
+  - Each device is represented with its URI, type, and name.
+  - Saves the retrieved devices data to a CSV file.
+  - Returns a list of dictionaries containing device details.

+- **Retrieve Measured Data by Device**:
+  The `get_data_by_device` function retrieves measured data associated with a specific device and exports it to a CSV file.
+Key features include:
+  - Fetches measured data for a device based on a specified date range (optional).
+  - Data includes device URI, target, value, variable, and measurement date.
+  - Saves the data to a CSV file, with a customizable filename.
+  - Returns the data as a Pandas DataFrame.

+- **Retrieve and Export Moves for a Scientific Object**:
+  The `get_moves_by_os` function retrieves the movement history of a scientific object and exports it to a CSV file.
+Key features include:
+  - Retrieves moves based on the object's URI, experiment, and optional date range.
+  - The moves include information about the "from" and "to" locations and the start and end times of each move.
+  - Generates a CSV file with columns: From, To, HasBeginning, and HasEnd.
+  - Returns a list of moves, each containing the relevant details.

 ## Installation